vfarcic/devops24/manuscript/01-sts.md

 kubectl delete ns jenkins
 ```

 From what we experienced so far, StatefulSets are a lot like Deployments.
-The only difference was in the `volumeClaimTemplates` section that allowed us to specify PersistentVolumeClaim as part of StatefulSet definition, instead as a separate resource.
+The only difference was in the `volumeClaimTemplates` section that allowed us to specify PersistentVolumeClaim as part of the StatefulSet definition, instead of a separate resource.
 Such a minor change does not seem to be a reason to move away from Deployments.
 If we limit our conclusions to what we observed so far, there are no good arguments to use StatefulSets instead of Deployments.
-The syntax is almost the same, and the end result as well.
+The syntax is almost the same, and the result as well.
 Why would we learn to use a new controller if it provides no benefits?

 Maybe we could not notice a difference between a StatefulSet and a Deployment because our example was too simple.
-Let's try a slightly more complex scenario.
+Let's try a slightly more complicated scenario.

 ## Using Deployments To Run Stateful Applications At Scale